LRSORRENTI/Website-Analysis/CompetitorWebsiteAnalysis/01_Camelot/01_Camelot.md

 - The topmost section of the https://mhfenceco.com/fence-permits page looks okay, the numbered list items could use a bit of individual padding or gap, but the section beneath listing city permit info is a bit long on desktop, splitting that into multiple columns on tablet & desktop would clean the look of that long list a bit

-- The top nav and sidebar nav on mobile look decent,
+- The top nav and sidebar nav on mobile look decent

+- The tablet & desktop views for most of the pages feel a bit neglected, maybe a mobile first paradigm gone too far situation?

 ## The Bad: